Moroccan Sweets

 Muhallabia (Rose Milk Pudding)

-Silky smooth milk pudding flavored with rose water and topped with pistachios.
+Silky smooth chilled milk pudding perfumed with rose water, served in cups and crowned with pistachios and rose petals.

 Fekkas (Moroccan Biscotti)